HELP TURN VISITORS INTO SUPPORTERS

 Join a team of inspirational and enthusiastic volunteers at ShelterBox Disaster Relief Visitor Centre in Truro, Cornwall.

-As a ShelterBox Visitor Centre volunteer, you’ll be a part of a team to help raise awareness about ShelterBox’s work in disaster relief around the world.
+As a ShelterBox Visitor Centre volunteer, you’ll be a part of a team telling our story and raising awareness about ShelterBox’s work in disaster relief around the world.

 You’ll have access to regular updates on our deployments and you’ll receive induction and training to ensure you feel confident in all aspects of the work of the charity.

-- Welcoming visitors at the main information desk and receiving donations.
+- Welcoming visitors at the main information desk.